Biography

 As a writer, I have received assignments or commissions from BBC Radio 4, Royal Court, Royal & Derngate, HighTide, Headlong and an attachment residency at National Theatre Studio.

-Currently, I have various scripted TV ideas in development and one feature.
-My short film “Dug,” starring actor Daniel Portman will debut at festivals in 2026.
+Currently: I have various scripted TV ideas in development and one feature.